-Reginald Hill is an Assistant Professor of Medicine at the Keck School of Medicine of USC and the Lawrence J. Ellison Institute for Transformative Medicine.
+Reginald Hill is the Director, Tumor Biology and Microenvironment at the Ellison Institute and an Assistant Professor of Medicine at the Keck School of Medicine of USC.
 He uses novel mouse models, human clinical samples, and newly-established assay systems to elucidate how the microenvironment or inflammation contributes to pancreatic cancer initiation, progression to metastasis, and therapeutic resistance.

 Dr. Hill’s interest in elucidating the role of the microenvironment in tumorigenesis began with his graduate studies under Dr. Terry Van Dyke (UNC-Chapel Hill), where he designed and created a new transgenic mouse model of prostate cancer based on retinoblastoma gene (RB) family inactivation.